randym/activeadmin-axlsx/README.md

   - Upgraded to most recent version of Axlsx.
 This introduces some non-backwards compatible changes and pushes rubyzip up to 1.0.0
   - Added support for scoped collections #18
+  - Added support to specify whitelist in in configuration.
+This will clear all columns and you can then specify only the fields you want.
+  - Added support for skip_header in the builder/DSL.
+  - Moved initialization into after config block in an attempt to not crunch assets:precompile

 **2013.06.02** Release 2.1.2
   - builder#collection is now set on serialize and is available in before and after filters.